High-Grade Gold Intersected at Lena and Mainland

 About Musgrave Minerals Ltd

 Musgrave Minerals Ltd (ASX:MGV) is an active Australian gold and base metals explorer.
 The Cue Project in the Murchison region of Western Australia is an advanced gold and copper project.
-Musgrave's focus is to increase gold and copper resources through discovery and extensional drilling to underpin studies that will demonstrate a viable path to development in the near term.
-Musgrave also holds the highly prospective Mamba Ni-Cu sulphide project in the Fraser Range of Western Australia and an active epithermal Ag-Pb-Zn-Cu project in the prospective silver and base metals province of the southern Gawler Craton of South Australia and a large exploration footprint in the Musgrave Province in South Australia.
-Musgrave has a powerful shareholder base with four mining and exploration companies currently participating as cornerstone investors.
+Musgrave has had significant exploration success at Cue with the ongoing focus on increasing the gold and copper resources through discovery and extensional drilling to underpin studies that will demonstrate a viable path to development in the near term.
+Musgrave also holds a large exploration tenement package in the Ni-Cu-Co prospective Musgrave Province in South Australia.

 Musgrave Minerals Ltd